nvduc/ScalableViewportAdaptiveHTTP2/README.md

 ## Installation
 ### General
 - To build and run this code, you will need to prepare two PCs running Ubuntu-18.04 LTS, one for client and another for server.
-We recomend using Ubuntu running on VirtualBox.
+We recommend using Ubuntu running on VirtualBox.
 - We originally use DummyNet to emulate client-server network.
 However, since DummyNet is not supported in Ubuntu-18.04, we use a new tool called `wondershaper` on client machine to limit network throughput, and using Ubuntu's built-in `netem` utility on the server machine to emulate network delay.
 ### Client
 Follow instructions in `client/INSTALL_NOTE` to build the client.